 With these powerful insights and case studies, his research and approach offer hope to patients and families facing this condition and to those for whom the genetic dice are loaded in favour of developing the condition.

 Dr Sarah is a keen advocate of this approach and is happy to see patients and families wanting support with the RECODE protocol and a precision-targeted Functional Medicine approach.
-Sarah is currently working on a research project in association with the University of Central Lancaster on a UK-based trail of multimodal approaches to Dementia and Cognitive decline.

 What is the ‘Bredesen Protocol’?